microsoft/ebpf-for-windows/docs/GettingStarted.md

 * `sample_ext_app.exe`: A sample application for testing the sample extension driver.
 * `xdp_tests.exe`: Application for testing various XDP functionalities.
 This requires the EbpSvc service to be running, and the EbpCore and NetEbpfExt drivers to be loaded on a remote system to test.
-* `socket_tests.exe`: Application for testing the hook for the BPF_CGROUP_SOCK_ADDR program type and related attach types.
+* `socket_tests.exe`: Application for testing the eBPF extension that implements the BPF_CGROUP_SOCK_ADDR program type and related attach types.

 and a few binaries just used for demo'ing eBPF functionality, as in the demo walkthrough discussed below: